pierrestarkov/guidelines/code/general.md

 - Spacing:
 	- One instruction per line
 	- Use blank lines to separate groups of related instructions ("paragraphs" of code)
+	- No extra spaces at the end of lines (including blank lines)—this should be enforced by your editor or a pre-commit hook if needed

 ### Comments